webplatform/docs/html/tutorials/lists/index.md

 ---
-title: Learn to use HTML Lists
+title: 'Learn to use HTML Lists'
 readiness: 'Ready to Use'
 summary: 'A step by step example to get used with list elements in html.'
 tags: